Tips on how to manage!

 - As you see your child tolerating more liquids, you can advance to their normal liquids.

-When a child is vomiting, they may lose sodium, potassium, and chloride which is why electrolyte solution are preferred.
+When a child is vomiting, they may lose sodium, potassium, and chloride, which is why electrolyte solutions are preferred.
 A child under 1 year with these symptoms should speak to a clinician.

 Watch outs if your child becomes dehydrated: